TPB invites comments on draft Code of Professional Conduct information sheets for tax (financial) advisers

 All submissions will be reviewed and considered before the final information sheets are published on the TPB website.

-Submission on the four exposure drafts close on 11 July 2016.
+Submissions on the four draft information sheets close on 11 July 2016.
 Comments can be sent to tpbsubmissions [at] tpb.gov.au

 About the Tax Practitioners Board: